a1aiintel/ZZZ-service-skill-vision/README.md

 pip install imutils

-requires display service to show pictures - https://github.com/JarbasAI/service_display
+requires display service to show pictures - https://github.com/JarbasAI/service_display optionally requires image_recog - https://github.com/JarbasAI/image_recog_skill

 # usage

         Input: what do you see
         2017-05-07 16:23:45,035 - CLIClient - INFO - Speak: Here is what i see
         * shows feed (with filter if enabled)

+        Input: describe what you see
+        * requests local/server image classification
+        2017-06-17 18:19:23,294 - CLIClient - INFO - Speak: i see suit, or maybe it is Windsor tie

         Input: vision data
         2017-05-07 16:29:00,117 - CLIClient - INFO - Speak: There are 0 persons on view